 Even if you’re not paragliding, the area is full of hiking trails and alpine panoramas.
 You can grab lunch at the Planpraz restaurant terrace and just take in the landscape.
 Whether you’re chasing a thrill or just want to relax with a view, Planpraz gives you the best of both.
 It’s one of those spots where you’ll want your camera ready at all times.

-3. Mer de Glace
+4. Visit the massive Mer de Glace glacier

 The Mer de Glace is a surreal reminder of how powerful nature can be.
 This 7-kilometer glacier is accessible via the historic Montenvers Railway, which winds its way from Chamonix to a scenic overlook high above the Vallée Blanche.
 The red cogwheel train alone makes the trip worthwhile, but stepping out to views of jagged ice and snow-covered peaks was next-level.